AtharvaKulkarniIT/Fake-News-Detection-using-Machine-Learning/README.md

 ## Contributing

-Feel free to contribute, provide feedback, or report issues.
+Feel free to contribute, provide feedback or report issues.